coop-deluxe/sm64coopdx/docs/lua/functions-7.md

 ## [vtx_get_from_name](#vtx_get_from_name)

 ### Description
 Gets a vertex buffer of the current mod from its name.
-Returns a pointer to the vertex buffering and its vertex count
+Returns a pointer to the vertex buffer and its vertex count

 ### Lua Example
 `local pointerValue, count = vtx_get_from_name(name)`